Koliyoshii/Koliyoshii.github.io/README.md

    ```sh
    git clone https://github.com/Koliyoshii/ECPShiftingShaders
    ```
-2. Open the index.html in a compatible Browser with https
+2. Open the index.html in a compatible Browser with HTTPS

 <p align="right">(<a href="#top">back to top</a>)</p>